hapax/hapax.github.io/assets/visual-qft.md

 	</div>
 	</figure>

-The full tensor product is
+Taking their tensor product, we have

 <figure>
     <div style="text-align:center"><img src